 - Standard Error Tables Based on the wave 1 data, approximate standard errors have been constructed for a range of estimates (see Horn, 2004).
-Similar tables for wave 2 to 4 have not been produced. - Use the recently released complex survey commands in SPSS (available in version 12). - Use of 'svy' commands in Stata The HILDA data can be readily transferred to the Stata package (using StatTransfer) which has a set of survey commands that deal with complex survey designs.
+Similar tables for later waves have not been produced. - Use the recently released complex survey commands in SPSS (available in version 12). - Use of 'svy' commands in Stata Stata has a set of survey commands that deal with complex survey designs.
 Using the 'svyset' commands, the clustering, stratification and weights can be assigned.
 You can request the standard errors be calculated using the Jackknife method using 'svy jackknife' and the replicate weights.
-Various statistical procedures are available within the suite of 'svy' commands including means, proportions, tabulations, linear regression, logistic regression, probit models and a number of other commands. - Use of GREGWT macro in SAS Some users within FaCS, ABS and other organisations may have access to the GREGWT macro that can be used to construct various population estimates.
+Various statistical procedures are available within the suite of 'svy' commands including means, proportions, tabulations, linear regression, logistic regression, probit models and a number of other commands. - Use of GREGWT macro in SAS Some users within FaCSIA, ABS and other organisations may have access to the GREGWT macro that can be used to construct various population estimates.
 The macro uses the jackknife method to estimate standard errors using the replicate weights.

 To assist you in the calculation of appropriate standard errors, the wave 1 area, replicate group, and stratification variables have been included on the master file.
-These are listed in Table 26.
+These are listed in Table 28.
 Any new entrants to the household are assigned to the same sample design information as the permanent sample member.

-Table 26: Sample design variables
+Table 28: Sample design variables